gravitational/teleport/docs/4.3/kubernetes_ssh.md

     Teleport 4.3 has an option to extract the local part from an email claim.
 This can be helpful since some operating systems don't support the @ symbol.
 This means by using `logins: ['{% raw %}{{email.local(external.email)}}{% endraw %}']` the resulting output will be `dave.smith` if the email was dave.smith@acme.com.

-Once this is complete, when users execute `tsh login` and go through the usual Okta login sequence, their `kubeconfig` will be updated with their Kubernetes credentials.
+Once setup is complete, when users execute `tsh login` and go through the usual Okta login sequence, their `kubeconfig` will be updated with their Kubernetes credentials.

 !!! note